The-Lab-LaBella/Welcome_to_the_Lab/README.md

 ## Lab Spaces

-**Bioinformatics Building** - There is no dedicated LaBella Lab space in the bioinformatics building.
-Dr. LaBella's office is BINF 327.
-If you need a work-space in the Bioinformatics building please email Dr. LaBella and she will find you a space in the shared graduate offices.
+**Bioinformatics Building** - Dr. LaBella's office is BINF 428.
+There are two options for working in the Bioinformatics Building.
+You can work in the LaBella lab computational room BINF 422.
+Master's students also have access to desks on the 3rd floor.
+Please email Dr. LaBella about options for working in the building.

 If you need access to the Bioinformatics Building after hours you will need to fill out a building request form.
 Email Dr. LaBella for that form.